amoghsawant17/AtliQ_Hospitality_Analysis/README.md

 #### Promote AtliQ Exotica:
 - Leverage the success of AtliQ Exotica by increasing marketing efforts and promotions to attract more customers.
 Highlight its high revenue, positive rating, and occupancy rate to drive more bookings.

-#### Optimize Pricing Strategies:
-- Adjust pricing strategies in Mumbai to ensure revenues remain in the higher range.
-In regions like Delhi, where revenues are consistent, maintain pricing strategies to sustain profitability.

 #### Diversify Booking Platforms:
 - While bookings through other modes are the highest, consider diversifying and strengthening partnerships with other platforms like MakeYourTrip, Log Trip, and Direct Online to increase booking channels.